Important: Limited Public Service Loan Forgiveness (PSLF) Waiver expires Oct. 31, 2022

 The regulation came from the U.S. Department of Education to help partially or fully discharge individuals with federal student loans obtained from a for-profit college, university, or career institution that misled them or violated state laws related to their loan or education.

 If you fall into this category, borrower defense could wipe your federal loan debt away.
 Here are some examples of being misled or a school violating state laws:

 - Promising you a set salary upon graduating

 - Promising inflated graduation rates

 Trump administration vs. Biden

 Before 2015, the Borrower Defense to Repayment Program existed, but it was difficult to hold schools accountable.
-In 2016, following the collapse of Corinthian Colleges, the Obama Administration made this easier by creating regulations that established processes for determining whether students were eligible for borrower defense relief.
+In 2016, following the collapse of Corinthian Colleges, the Obama Administration made this easier by regulating processes that determined whether students were eligible for borrower defense relief.
 It would hopefully relieve them from debt and remove any negatives they got on their credit score because of the loan.